Oumou09/EasyShop/README.md

 Intended users are developers building or testing e-commerce websites, administrators managing product inventory, and end-users who shop online.

-The main purpose of EasyShop is to demonstrate a secure, role-based backend system that supports product browsing, cart management, and order processing, while enforcing user roles for administrative actions./Users/oumoudiallo/Desktop/Screenshot 2025-06-27 at 8.06.14 AM.png
+The main purpose of EasyShop is to demonstrate a secure, role-based backend system that supports product browsing, cart management, and order processing, while enforcing user roles for administrative actions.

 The application aims to solve common challenges in online retail by providing a clear separation of concerns, proper authentication/authorization, and persistence of user shopping cart data

 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

 - As a user, I want to search for products by name or keyword so that I can quickly find specific items.
 - As a user, I want to view products grouped by category so that I can browse items that interest me.